sibendu/ecommerce-istio/stage-3/README.md

-# Stage-2
+# Stage-3

-1. For Deployment, add label - version: v1

-2. For services, add metadata
-  labels:
-    app: erpa
-    service: erpa

-3. Add Deployment erpb-v2 .
-Note only Deployment name is erpb-v2.
-But label is still app: erpb.

-Since Service erpb has selector app: erpb, k8s should start routing to both versions now (round robin).

-4. Create gateway - ecomm-gateway.yaml  ; now accessible via gateway , but still round robin

-5. Create destination rules - ecomm-destinationrules.yaml ; still round robin

-6. Create all virtual services - ecomm-virtualservice.yaml

-Now it should go to ERP-B (v1, and not v2)

-7. Now switch to ERP-B-v2; ecomm-virtualservice-erpb-v2.yaml

-Now it should go to only v2

-8. ecomm-virtualservice-erpb-v1-v2.yaml
+## Objective

+Upgrade ERB-B v2 to use a MySQL database

+More product details are maintained in the MySQL database - B0001 to B004 and C0001 to C0008 (check script .\mysqldb-erp-B\setup.sql)

+## Steps

+1. Added MySQL DB - using mariadb:latest ; check mysqldb-erp-B

+2. ecoom.yaml -> Added deployment and service mysqldberpb

+3. ecomm-destinationrules.yaml -> Added destination rule mysqldberpb

+4. ecomm-virtualservice.yaml -> Add Virtual Service mysqldberpb

-Traffic split roughly 50-50 between ERP-B v1 and v2
+6. As before in stage-2, we can test with only v2 (ecomm-virtualservice-erpb-v2.yaml), or traffic split between v1 and v2 (ecomm-virtualservice-erpb-v1-v2.yaml)

+### Verification

-Traffic split verified in Kiali
+Traffic split verified in Kiali & Grafana

-Also verified in Grafana -> istio Service Dashboard

 ![Traffic Split in Kiali](screenshots/kiali-traffic-split.jpeg)